-Advice for Americans Buying Real Estate in France
+Advice for American Citizens Buying Real Estate in France

-We’re currently witnessing a very significant increase in enquiries from American families and investors wanting to learn about buying real estate in France.
+We’re currently witnessing a significant increase in enquiries and viewing requests from American families and investors wanting to buy real estate in France.

 According to the US body FVAP, almost 153,000 Americans live in France.
 The most frequent questions we receive are relating to visas, children, taxes and legal advice.
 The Visa situation is a good place to start, especially if you’re planning to move over.

-Do Americans Need a Visa to Travel to France?
+Do Americans Need a Visa to Come to France?

 However, you must ensure your passport is valid for at least three months after your planned departure.
 You’ll also need to provide proof of onward travel and sufficient funds for your stay.
-Contact the nearest French consulate or embassy for detailed guidance and specific requirements.
+Contact the nearest French consulate or embassy for specific requirements and continue reading to learn about the EU’s EES border control system.

 Residency Laws for American Citizens